imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/nextjs.md

 You can also use `h` and `w` parameter instead of `height` and `width`.\
 See the complete list of transformations supported in ImageKit [here](../../features/image-transformations/resize-crop-and-other-transformations.md).
 {% endhint %}

+In addition to these, you can use all the options supported by `next/image` except for `loading` and `src`.
+You can find the full list of supported `next/image` props [here](https://nextjs.org/docs/pages/building-your-application/optimizing/images#props).

 ### **Height and width manipulation**